fireae/caffe_latte/docs/installation.md

 **cuDNN Caffe**: for fastest operation Caffe is accelerated by drop-in integration of [NVIDIA cuDNN](https://developer.nvidia.com/cudnn).
 To speed up your Caffe models, install cuDNN then uncomment the `USE_CUDNN := 1` flag in `Makefile.config` when installing Caffe.
 Acceleration is automatic.
 The current version is cuDNN v6; older versions are supported in older Caffe.

-**CPU-only Caffe**: for cold-brewed CPU-only Caffe uncomment the `CPU_ONLY := 1` flag in `Makefile.config` to configure and build Caffe without CUDA.
+**CPU-only Caffe**: for cold-brewed CPU-only Caffe uncomment the `USE_CUDA := 1` flag in `Makefile.config` to configure and build Caffe without CUDA.
 This is helpful for cloud or cluster deployment.

 ### CUDA and BLAS